Hicham-Azeroual/websocket-lowcode-platform/README.md

 For technical support or questions:
 - Create an issue in the repository
-- Review the test documentation
+- Review the test documentation in `CompleteTestSuite.java`
-- Check the WebSocket API documentation
+- Check the WebSocket API documentation above
+- Examine the integration tests for usage examples

+## 🚀 Recent Updates

+### v1.0.0
+- ✅ Comprehensive test suite with 58+ tests
+- ✅ Configurable architecture generation timing
+- ✅ Fast test execution (no artificial delays)
+- ✅ Improved WebSocket message routing
+- ✅ Enhanced error handling and validation
+- ✅ Updated documentation and examples

 ---